 Pro Tip: If the Red Sox are playing away or you are visiting Boston outside of the baseball season, you can still get a glimpse of the ballpark from the iconic Bleacher Bar.
 Occupying the former visiting team batting cages, The Bleacher Bar is situated beneath the Fenway bleachers with a window that provides a view of the outfield.

 Day 3: Harvard, Districts and Duck Boat Tour

 On the last day of your 3 Days in Boston Itinerary, visit one of the most prestigious campuses in the world, explore more neighborhoods and end your time in Boston on an oddly popular Duck Boat Tour.

-Impressive and classic, the Ivy League Harvard campus is just a short jaunt from Boston (and easy to reach using public transport).
+Impressive and classic, the Ivy League Harvard campus is just a short jaunt from Boston (and easy to reach using public transport) – so it is easy to include in your 3 Day Boston Itinerary.
 Visitors can wander the campus to top sights, like Harvard Yard, then head to the Mr. Bartley’s Burgers, an institution since 1960 that serves up wickedly good burgers.